cpcitor/color-flood-for-amstrad-cpc/README.md

 # While the project compiles, read on.
 </pre>

+If you don't have all prerequisites you can install them and do `make` again.

 This fetches dependencies (cross-compiler, tools, etc), builds then generates `cf2.dsk` that you can use in an emulator:

 * [on Linux](http://cpcwiki.eu/index.php/Emulators#Unix_.2F_Linux "Emulators - CPCWiki") for example [caprice32](https://github.com/ColinPitrat/caprice32 "caprice32"),